 - Exhale, moving your knees to the right as you reach your arms to the left, and slowly lower your torso halfway back down.

 - Inhale, coming back to the starting position—boat pose—and stay here for a couple of breaths before repeating on the other side.
 This is one round.

 Modified Wheel Pose With a Single-Leg Lift

 Regular wheel pose is excellent for strengthening the legs and glutes.
-Modifying it with alternating leg lifts engages the muscles in your core, effectively targeting and toning your abs.
+Modifying it with alternating leg lifts is meant to engage the muscles in your core, effectively targeting and toning your abs.

 - Lie on your back, with your knees bent and your heels close to your hip bones.

 - Inhale, gently squeezing your glutes to lift your hips and pelvis up.

 - Keep your shoulder blades rotating inward and your chin away from your chest as you lift your shoulders off the mat and slowly straighten your arms.

 - On your next inhale, slowly bring your right knee in toward your chest, squeezing your right glute and straightening the leg upward.